-In Missouri, the maximum amount landlords can charge for their security deposit in a tenancy cannot exceed the equivalent of two months’ worth of rent payments.
+Under Missouri's security deposit law, the maximum amount landlords can charge for their security deposit in a tenancy cannot exceed the equivalent of two months’ worth of rent payments.
 For example, if the monthly rent is $1,500, then a landlord can’t charge more than $3,000 as a security deposit.

 2. How should a landlord in Missouri store security deposits?

-Missouri landlords must store security deposits in a bank or financial institution that has been insured by the federal government.
+The security deposit law states that Missouri landlords must store security deposits in a bank or financial institution that has been insured by the federal government.
 They should outline what this storage is in the lease agreement.